17β-Hydroxysteroid dehydrogenase

 17β-Hydroxysteroid dehydrogenases (17β-HSD, HSD17B), also 17-ketosteroid reductases (17-KSR), are a group of alcohol oxidoreductases which catalyze the reduction of 17-ketosteroids and the dehydrogenation of 17β-hydroxysteroids in steroidogenesis and steroid metabolism.
 This includes interconversion of DHEA and androstenediol, androstenedione and testosterone, and estrone and estradiol.

-The major reactions catalyzed by 17β-HSD (e.g., the conversion of androstenedione to testosterone) are in fact hydrogenation (reduction) rather than dehydrogenation (oxidation) reactions.
+The major reactions catalyzed by 17β-HSD (such as the conversion of androstenedione to testosterone) are hydrogenation (reduction) reactions, rather than dehydrogenation (oxidation) reactions.

 Reactions

 Steroidogenesis.
 17β-HSD visible in bottom-left region.

-17β-HSDs have been known to catalyze the following redox reactions of sex steroids:
+17β-HSDs catalyze the following redox reactions of sex steroids: